Skip to main content

 Northern Virginia is one of the most linguistically diverse regions in the United States.
 At AVI Career Training, that’s not a challenge to work around — it’s exactly who we designed our programs for.
 Whether Spanish is your first language, you’re recently arrived from another country, or English is your second or third language, you belong here.
 Our hands-on training model means that your skills, not your vocabulary, move you toward a license.

-This page answers every question you may have about attending a beauty school ESL program in Northern Virginia — from how classes work, to what the Virginia State Board exam looks like, to how to pay for your education.
+This page answers every question you may have about attending a beauty school (NO FINANCIAL AID FOR THIS PROGRAM) ESL program in Northern Virginia — from how classes work, to what the Virginia State Board exam looks like, to how to pay for your education.

 Key Takeaways